nateKlaux/website/content/samples.md

 +++

 + **Hugo and GitHub Pages Tutorial**
-  + I created a Hugo + GitHub Pages [tutorial](https://drive.google.com/file/d/1sIbp3miMVzNlmRTUXo9yOgfSBqmp6lbb/view?usp=sharing).
-Hugo's documentation for hosting a webpage with GitHub Pages is sparse and potentially confusing, especially for those with little familiarity with static site generators.
-This tutorial mitigates the problem by simplifying both the concepts and steps.
+  + I created a Hugo + GitHub Pages [tutorial](https://drive.google.com/file/d/1JYPjooOLoJ0ZFeckv55zBsMoZhgasVCp/view?usp=sharing).
+Hugo's documentation for hosting a webpage with GitHub Pages is sparse and potentially confusing for those with little familiarity of static site generators.
+This tutorial mitigates that problem by simplifying both the concepts and steps.
 As well as display general technical writing competencies, it showcases my proficiency with Markdown, command-line Git, and static site generators.
-Written in Markdown and published in pdf for easy distribution.
+It was written in Markdown, but converted and published in pdf for easy distribution.

 + **OpenAPI Specification Example**
   + I reworked an [API](https://laux.stoplight.io/docs/stoplight-cio-sample/reference/Behavioral-Tracking-API.v1.yaml) into an OpenAPI Spec definition.
 By using Stoplight, I gave developers a "try it out" feature that makes testing APIs easy.
 This example shows my familiarity with OpenAPI Specification as well as JSON and YAML data serialization formats.